ktimchen/image-argparse/README.md

 # Machine learning image classifier using PyTorch
 This is an image classifier for this dataset: http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html.
-It runs from a command line using argparse and pytorch.
+It runs from the command line using argparse and pytorch.

 The first file, train.py, trains a classifier (densenet or vgg) and saves the trained model as a checkpoint.
 The second file, predict.py, uses the saved model to predict the class for an input image.